-At December 31, 2020, assets held in the Trust Account were comprised of \$151,500,000 in a money market fund which is classified as trading securities (Level 1).
-Trading securities are presented on the balance sheet at fair value at the end of each reporting period.
-Gains and losses resulting from the change in fair value of these securities is included in interest income in the accompanying statement of operations.
-The estimated fair values of investments held in the trust account are determined using available market information.
+At December 31, 2020, assets held in the Trust Account were comprised of \$151,500,000 in a money market fund which is classified as Level 1.For the year ended December 31, 2020 there were no transfers between levels.
 At December 31, 2019, no assets were held in the Trust Account.

-The following tables present information about the Company's assets and liabilities that are measured at fair value on a recurring basis at December 31, 2020 and indicates the fair value hierarchy of the valuation inputs the Company utilized to determine such fair value.
+The following tables present information about the Company's assets that are measured at fair value on a recurring basis at December 31, 2020 and indicates the fair value hierarchy of the valuation inputs the Company utilized to determine such fair value.

+December 31,

+Description Level 2020

+Assets:

-Description Level December 31, 2020 Assets: Investments held in Trust Account - U.S. Treasury Securities Money Market Fund 1 \$ 151,500,000 Liabilities: Warrant Liabilities - Private Warrants 3 7,320,000 Walfalit Liabilities - Private Walfalits 3 7,520,000
+Investments held in Trust Account - U.S. Treasury Securities Money Market Fund 1 \$ 151,500,000